hexx/sound-collective/prompt.md

 Added sound variations to the "sparkling" mode.

 Made sound changes in "sparkling" mode more pronounced and added two new synth sounds.

+Updated AI pattern generation to support pitched instruments for the 'lead' and 'pad' tracks.

 Please make the sound changes more pronounced in the "sparkling" mode.
 Also, add some additional sounds.